vuthuyduong/dnabarcoder/README.md

 - To visualize the local prediction for species identification in the genera of the reference dataset, use the following command:

-../../dnabarcoder.py predict -i CBSITS2.fasta -c ITS_20211006.classification -ranks species -higherranks genus
+../../dnabarcoder.py predict -i CBSITS2.fasta -c ITS_20211006.classification -rank species -higherrank genus

 The output is given below: